Climate Change Effects & Adaptation Approaches for Marine & Coastal Ecosystems

-With approximately 38,200 miles of coastline, the NPLCC region extends from Kenai Peninsula in south-central Alaska to Bodega Bay in northern California west of the Cascade Mountain Range and Coast Mountains.
-It is home to iconic salmon and orca, a thriving fish and shellfish industry, and a wide range of habitats essential for the survival of fish, wildlife, birds, and other organisms.
+With approximately 38,200 miles of coastline, the NPLCC region extends from Kenai Peninsula in southcentral Alaska to Bodega Bay in northern California and stretches up to 150 miles inland to the crests of the Cascade Mountain Range and Coast Mountains.
+It is home to iconic salmon and orca, a thriving fish and shellfish industry, and a wide range of habitats crucial for the survival of many other species and for sustaining the Way of Life for many Tribes, First Nations, and Native Alaskans.
 Many of these species, habitats, and ecosystems are already experiencing the effects of a changing climate.

 Download the full report: Climate Change Effects and Adaptation Approaches in Marine and Coastal Ecosystems in the North Pacific Landscape Conservation Cooperative Region: A Compilation of Scientific Literature(pdf)